mahavedalla/mahavedalla/docs/questions/kamma/What causes being to be reborn inferior and superi 1d8e99d0911281b09ef1d238b05281af.md

-# What causes being to be reborn inferior and superior?
+Question: What causes being to be reborn inferior and superior?
 Answer in Brief: -
  Category: Kamma
 Sutta References: MN 135